Deception (2018 TV series): Production

 Deception was given a pilot production commitment by ABC on September 14, 2016, with the project being developed by Chris Fedak and magician David Kwong.
 The pilot was ordered on January 19, 2017, followed by a series order a few months later on May 12.
 On February 10, 2017, Jack Cutmore-Scott was cast in the lead role as Cameron Black, followed a few days later by the casting of Ilfenesh Hadera as Kay Daniels, Lenora Crichlow as Dina Clark, and Amaury Nolasco as Mike Alvarez.
 The following month, Justin Chon joined the cast as Jordan Kwon, while Vinnie Jones was cast as Gunter Gastafsen.
 In May 2017, it was revealed that Laila Robins had been cast as special agent Deakins.

 Production on the pilot began in March 2017, with filming taking place in New York City.
 Filming for the rest of the season began in September 2017, and ended in February 2018.
 The series is composed by Blake Neely and Nathaniel Blume.

 Release

 Deception began airing on March 11, 2018, on ABC in the United States, and on CTV in Canada.
-The pilot was screened on July 19, 2017, at San Diego Comic-Con International.
+The pilot was screened on July 19, 2017, at San Diego Comic-Con.
 On October 8, 2017, members of the cast and the executive producers attended New York Comic Con to promote the series and screen the pilot.